beehive-lab/TornadoVM/assembly/src/docs/1_INSTALL.md

 ```

-**The output might vary depending on which backends you have included in the build.
+**The output might vary depending on which backends you have included in the build process.
 To run TornadoVM, you should see at least one device.**

 To run on a specific device use the following option: